malcalevak/wp-slimbox2/readme.txt

 * <a href="http://www.digitalia.be/software/slimbox2">Christophe Beyls</a> - Creator of the Slimbox2 Javascript<br />
 * <a href="http://gsgd.co.uk/sandbox/jquery/easing/">George McGinley Smith</a> - Creator of the jQuery Easing Plugin Javascript<br />
-* <a href="http://pixopoint.com">Ryan Hellyer</a> - For spurring my interest in WordPress plugins by welcoming my assistance on his <a href="http://pixopoint.com/multi-level-navigation/">Multi-level Navigation plugin</a><br />
+* <a href="http://pixopoint.com">Ryan Hellyer</a> - For spurring my interest in WordPress plugins by welcoming my assistance on his <a href="http://pixopoint.com/multi-level-navigation/">Multi-level Navigation plugin</a> and for hosting our <a href="http://pixopoint.com/forum/index.php?board=6.0">support forums</a>.<br />
+* Spi for code suggestion to autogroup items by post.
+* Anyone else I forgot to mention who's made a suggestion or provided me with ideas.